wwcs2027/wwcs2027.github.io/application.md

 <!--

 We want to make sure that everyone who is interested in the winter school has a fair chance to attend.
 To support participants who may not have sufficient funding, we offer a limited number of grants.
 If you would like to be considered, please indicate this in the application form and include a short motivation letter.
 This helps us make sure the grants are distributed fairly.
 If you have any questions about the application process, feel free to <a href="mailto:wwcs2026@gmail.com?Subject=Consultation%20about%20the%20application%20process">contact us by email</a>.

-## Travel grant

-We hope to enable all students independent of financial means to attend the winter school.
-Therefore, we have reserved a limited budget for travel grants.
-If you are applying for a travel grant, you may upload a separate motivation letter and a list of the needded funds in the application (a different document that the cover letter for the application).
-With the acceptance letter, we will notify you with how much money we can support you.
-In case the required budget exceeds the available funds, we might not be able to cover all your needed costs.

 -->